ashwani-bhat/ashwani-bhat/README.md

 - 💬 Ask me about ...
 NLP, Machine Learning, Deep learning, Life, Psychology.
 - 📫 How to reach me: ...
 Drop a mail.
 -->
-- ✨ Hobbies => Studying about neuroscience and psychology.
+- ✨ Hobbies => Neuroscience and psychology.

 <!--
 - 😄 Pronouns: ...